jei3m/FreeCodeCamp-Learning/README.md

 # FreeCodeCamp Learning Repository

 Welcome to my **FreeCodeCamp Learning** repository!
 This repository serves as a personal tracker for my progress through FreeCodeCamp's curriculum and a space for all the projects I completed along the way.
-My ultimate goal is to earn **7 certifications** offered by FreeCodeCamp, and I'm documenting my journey here to stay organized, motivated, and accountable.
+My ultimate goal is to earn **7 certifications** offered by FreeCodeCamp, and I'm documenting my journey here to stay organized, and motivated.

 ---